-- A sorted list is necessary to be able to use certain other algorithms - Like binary search! - If a list is sorted once, we can quickly search it many, many times
+- A sorted list is necessary to be able to use certain other algorithms - Like search algorithms! - There must be an order to be able to search - sorting once means we can search quickly forever

 Sorting Algorithms

 - There are many different ways to sort a list - What method would you use? - Now imagine you can only look at at most two elements at a time - What method would you use now? - Computer science has a number of commonly used sorting algorithms